jf3096/batch-request-patch/README.md

 The official batch request documentation is somehow did not document it.
 However, it is mentioned in its source code batch-request/lib/batch-request.js line 48.

+If you desire to use Typescript, just type <strong>tsd link</strong> in your command.

 ## What Now

 You can do as followings: